werf/werf/docs/pages/reference/deploy/deploy_to_kubernetes.md

 Werf has basic support for environments to automate generation of external names, such as Helm Release name or Kubernetes Namespace.

-Environment is a required parameter for deploy and should be specified either with option `--environment` or automatically determined for the used CI system.
+Environment is a required parameter for deploy and should be specified either with option `--env` or automatically determined for the used CI system.
 Werf currently support only [Gitlab CI environments integration](#integration-with-gitlab).

 ### Integration with Gitlab